 In the mid 1990s, the Autumn of Oz weekend began as a reunion for original park employees.
 That grew to a weekend with nearly 10,000 people attending.
 Now, the very festive event is three weekends.
 Begin tours at Dorothy’s farm – complete with a tornado as you walk through the house.
 Then you follow the Yellow Brick Road to Emerald City to meet all the characters, stopping for music and photo stops along the way.

 Finish with a show with Oz under the big tent.
-The event parking is just 8 miles from Sugar Mountain.
+The event parking is located at Beech Mountain Ski Resort – allow about 20 minutes to drive the 8 miles from Sugar Mountain.
+Buy tickets starting June 16th on the official Land of Oz website.
+Many dates will sell-out.